dominikpanzer/RESULT-for-ABAP/README.md

 :white_check_mark: when `WITH_ERROR_MESSAGE( 'a wild error occurred' )` gets called on a OK-RESULT it doesnt do anything but return the result
 :black_square_button: update the docs :japanese_ogre:

-As you can see I'm commiting after every test.
-I also often use the ´zero, one, multiple´ or the ´happy path, unhappy path´ patterns to write my tests to drive my logic.
+As you can see I'm usually commiting after every green test or even more often.
+I tend to use the ´zero, one, multiple´ or the ´happy path, unhappy path´ patterns to write my tests to drive my logic.

 ## How to support this project